Cannon-S/google-homepage/README.md

-#The Odin Project
+# The Odin Project
-##Foundations
+## Foundations
-###Project: Google Homepage
+### Project: Google Homepage

-A barebones google homepage replica built purely with HTML and CSS for The Odin Project.
+This is a barebones google homepage replica built purely with HTML and CSS for The Odin Project.